Get more from your visit by coming along to one of our regular

 Eighteenth and Early Nineteenth-Century England

-Tim Know, Director of the Fitzwilliam Museum, will discuss the
+Tim Knox, Director of the Fitzwilliam Museum,

 The Dummy Board – A Forgotten Folk Art Form